UN panel re-examines Himalayan glacier thaw report

 Hundreds of millions of people in India, Pakistan and China would be affected.

-Indian Environment Minister Jairam Ramesh Monday questioned the findings of the 2007 report.
+Indian Environment Minister Jairam Ramesh on Monday questioned the findings of the 2007 report.

 Flaws in IPCC reports can be damaging since the findings are a guide for government policy.
 The IPCC's core finding in 2007 was that it was more than 90 percent sure that mankind is the main cause of global warming, mainly by using fossil fuels.